openvinotoolkit/datumaro/site/source/api/cli/supported_plugins.rst

         datum transform -h

-To get help by class, run:
+To get help by class and modules, run:

 - :mod:`Rename <datumaro.plugins.transforms.Rename>`
     Renames items in the dataset